4th WSC Registration Now Open! August 30th 2026

 If co-champions are declared, the runner-up receives the 3rd prize.
 If other podium positions are tied, the applicable prizes will be pooled together and split evenly between all tied spellers.

-The honor of World Champion may also come with other special perquisites and promotions, which may differ from year to year at the discretion of WSO and SpellPundit.
+The honor of World Champion may also come with other special perquisites and promotions, which may differ from year to year at the discretion of WSO and our partners.

 Powered by GoDaddy